jowen005/CS-411W-Orange-Fall2023/docs/COMMANDS.md

 * **python3 manage.py updateCalorieLevels** --> manually updates the calorie levels of all menu items, patrons, and searches.

+* **python3 manage.py updateFeedback** --> manually updates the patron names associated with all reviews.

 * **python3 manage.py manualAnalytics** --> manually triggers the execution of all analytic algorithms

+* **python3 manage.py manualTrends** --> manually triggers the execution of all trend algorithms